huseinzol05/YOLO-Object-Detection-Tensorflow/README.md

 ```

 #### 2- You must download [VOC 2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/VOCtrainval_11-May-2012.tar) and put in the same folder for multibox dataset
-#### 3- You need to put YOLO_small.ckpt in the same folder (optional) if you want to use pretrained model, but if you train the model by your own, follow 3.*
+#### 3- You need to put YOLO_small.ckpt in the same folder (optional) if you want to use pretrained model, but if you want to train the model by your own, follow 3.*
 #### 3.1- You can train your own model from scratch in train-classification folder
 #### 3.2- Put your images that you want to classify in train-classification/data/ (need to create it)
 ```